zqqqqz2000/flow_grpo/README.md

 pip install -e .
 ```
 ### 2. Reward Preparation
 The steps above only install the current repository.
 Since each reward model may rely on different versions, combining them in one Conda environment can cause version conflicts.
 To avoid this, we adopt a remote server setup inspired by ddpo-pytorch.
 You only need to install the specific reward model you plan to use.

-PickScore requires no additional installation.
+#### GenEval
+Please create a new Conda virtual environment and install the corresponding dependencies according to the instructions in [reward-server](https://github.com/yifan123/reward-server).

 #### OCR
 Please install paddle-ocr: